faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 [^modern]: I am aware of probably just as many examples of the early LDS Church failing to be transparent as the modern Church, but this document is focused on the modern Church.

-[^montez]: My point in citing Shannon Montez's masters thesis is to demonstrate that LDS leadership have known about potentially troubling issues with Book of Mormon historicity for a long time.
+[^montez]: Shannon Montez's masters thesis is cited to demonstrate that LDS leadership have known about potentially troubling issues with Book of Mormon historicity for a long time.
 Montez concludes that B.H.
 Roberts probably did not believe in the historicity of the Book of Mormon towards the end of his life, but it is not clear if she grappled with the [data suggesting that Roberts may indeed have believed in a historical Book of Mormon](https://www.plonialmonimormon.com/2020/08/b-h-roberts-and-the-book-of-mormon-exhumation-and-reburial.html).
-I personally think it's difficult to decide the state of Roberts's belief at the end of his life.
-At the very least, these issues seemed a challenge to him.
+It may be difficult to decide the state of Roberts's belief at the end of his life, but at the very least, these issues seemed a challenge to him.

 [^dishonesty]: Intentional dishonesty can be difficult to demonstrate in the historical record.
 To demonstrate it, a person typically needs to establish who knew what and when, and even then a case to establish motivation may merely be suggestive.